 Google Cloud Dataproc is a fully managed cluster solution for running Hadoop and Spark, which you can use to leverage the breadth and reach of these ecosystems.
 It also supports built-in adapters to other Cloud Platform products.

 Applications and presentation

 Ultimately, realizing value from your data requires action.
 This action might be an automated response by a long-running application, or the presentation of data to a human decision maker.
-You can use several a variety services for hosting applications on Cloud Platform, including Google Container Engine for container-based applications, Google App Engine standard and flexible environments as managed platforms for scalable applications, and Google Compute Engine, offering high-performance VMs for maximum flexibility.
+You can use several a variety services for hosting applications on Cloud Platform, including Kubernetes Engine for container-based applications, App Engine standard and flexible environments as managed platforms for scalable applications, and Compute Engine, offering high-performance VMs for maximum flexibility.